speedata/xts-doc/docs/manual/layoutxml.md

 layoutschema-en.xsd
 ~~~

 for XSD, depending on the desired language of the documentation.
-Further information on the schema can be found in the chapter <<ch-schemavalidation>> and in the appendix <<ch-appendix-schema-assigning>>.
+Further information on the schema can be found in the [section about the Schema](assignschema/index.md).

 ##  Namespace of the layout ruleset